zgmartin/hello/README.md

 A true gem within space of learning.
 This is The Algorithms Book that every computer scientist or problem solver must read.
 My teacher, [Steve Skiena](http://www3.cs.stonybrook.edu/~skiena/) at Stony Brook, wrote this elegant masterpiece.

 This book essentially teaches you techniques on how to become a better problem solver in the world of computing.
-The big topics covered are Algorithmic Thinking, Graphs, Combinatorial Problems, and Problem Solving by Referencing.
+The big topics covered are

+* Algorithmic Thinking
+* Graphs
+* Combinatorial Problems
+* References

 Try to solve as many problems you can from this book from this book.
 If you don't believe me, then believe [Google](http://steve-yegge.blogspot.com/2008/03/get-that-job-at-google.html).
 This is the book they recommend people read before they try to work there.